-There is no law that says that a valid passport is required to rent an apartment.
+There is no law that says that a valid passport is required to sign a lease to rent an apartment.
 However, you should present documents that show that the identity of the future tenant is clear (identity card, residence permit).

 Many landlords also require credit information from SCHUFA which can be downloaded free of charge here.
 Here you will find a good guide.

 However, every landlord is free to choose with whom he concludes a rental agreement and on what terms.

 One piece of advice when looking for an apartment is to put together a folder from which a landlord or realtor can see everything about you and your family:

 - Copies of your identity documents

 - Salary statement / statement from the Jobcenter

 - Short cover letter – maybe with a photo of the whole family – stating who you are and what you all do (school, job, German courses etc.)

 If you are a recipient of benefits from the Jobcenter and the rent is to be paid by the Jobcenter, the Jobcenter must approve the rental agreement before you sign it.
 If you sign the lease without the approval, it is possible that nothing or not the full amount of the rent will be paid by the Jobcenter.

 According to the regulations in § 22 SGB II, both the costs and the size of an apartment must be appropriate: